 When there are more educated individuals who work for a country, the country’s economy will immediately increase due to the competency of the workers.

 Nevertheless, not every country can provide extensive and comprehensive training for free, just like many businesses.
-Even so, the majority of nations and states provide funding for the basic educational stage, which is represented by primary and secondary school.
+Even so, the majority of nations and states provide funding for the basic educational stage, which is represented by a primary and secondary school.

 Whenever a country invests in education, it basically invests in human capital.
 When you invest in tools and resources, you invest to receive something back later.
 It goes exactly the same as the educational system.

-Every country, business, or individual who realizes this aspect will surely thrive on the long-term.
+Every country, business, or individual who realizes this aspect will surely thrive in the long-term.
 Why’s that?
 Because we’re moving forward and there’s no way to stay on the top of the ladder without constantly improving your personal and professional knowledge, skills, and mindset!

 In essence, the more knowledgeable and skilled an employee is, the better results he will usually generate.
 The higher the results of an employee the higher the results of that company.
 Follow me.